 Trachtenberg always thought the original Predator design wasn’t anatomically correct as its head was so big to accommodate the actor inside.
 He also wanted the thinnest Predator possible but they experimented with putting a man in a leotard with printed Predator flesh.
 While he looked very skinny, it just didn’t look right for a Predator and the idea was abandoned.

 Other concept art was done by Michael V. Eppinette.
+He created a 3D digital sculpture over a scan of Dane DiLiegro’s head.
+Trachtenberg made it clear he didn’t want a giant head on Feral.
+Instead, he wanted it to be smaller with an elongated muscular neck.
 Some initial sketches had the mandibles opening up much wider.
 Some early iterations of the mask had red lighting coming through the cracks of the mask.
 A.D.I. actually built each mask with functional red LEDs but they ended up not being used in the film.

 Due to the pandemic, a lot of the costume creation took place over Zoom, with occasional in-person fittings.
 Woodruff had his son wear a leotard as he was really skinny.
 It had all this detailed Predator skin printed on it, and right next to him was Dane wearing his mock-up pieces.
 That was when they realized the Predator was as much about Dane’s mentality and movement as it was design.